gohugoio/hugo/content/en/content-management/page-resources.md

 : Default value is the filename (relative to the owning page).
 Can be set in front matter.

 Title
-: Default blank.
+: Default value is the same as `.Name`.
 Can be set in front matter.

 Permalink
 : The absolute URL to the resource.
 Resources of type `page` will have no value.